ASPePeX/VrpnClientSharp/README.md

 # VrpnClientSharp

-This is C++/CIL wrapped client to use [VRPN](https://github.com/vrpn/vrpn) with .NET 4.0..
+This is C++/CIL wrapped client to use [VRPN](https://github.com/vrpn/vrpn) with .NET 4.0.

-Incuded a library for VRPN 7.33.
+Incuded is a library for VRPN 7.33.